Znurre/perfect-error-handling/README.md

 The `await_ready` function is used as a shortcut, so that we can quickly determine if the coroutine needs to be suspended or not.
 If we return `true` here, the coroutine will not be suspended, and the `await_resume` function will be called immediately in order to obtain the value of the `co_await` expression.
 If we return `false`, the `await_suspend` function will instead be called, and this is where the fun begins.

-The `await_suspend` function is used to suspend a coroutine. here we are given a `std::coroutine_handle`, which acts as a glorified function pointer, and which can be invoked *in order to resume the coroutine*.
+The `await_suspend` function is used to suspend a coroutine.
+Here we are given a `std::coroutine_handle`, which acts as a glorified function pointer, and which can be invoked *in order to resume the coroutine*.
 Basically, it's our responsibility to save this handle, and invoke it whenever we want to resume execution.

 This is the cool thing with coroutines, in that they do not impose any kind of scheduling.
 We could spin up a thread here, do something heavy, and once we are done, we invoke the handle to resume the coroutine.
-We could also subscribe to a signal for an operation that is queued in an event loop, and invoke the handle once signalled.
+We could also subscribe to a signal for an operation that is queued in an event loop, and invoke the handle once signaled.

 For this little experiment however, we're gonna do something way crazier.